Gazler/gazler.github.com/source/_posts/2015-07-18-subdomains-with-phoenix.markdown

 Currently these all point to the same page, but we are going to modify it so that it displays information about the particular app that we are trying to visit.

-## Determining If An App Has Been Set
+## Determining If A Subdomain Has Been Set

 <!-- more -->